quarkiverse/quarkus-github-app/README.md

 The code above listens to the `issues.opened` GitHub event and posts a comment in each opened issue.

-That's for the basics but it also supports YAML or JSON config files in your repository.
+That's for the basics but it supports the GitHub REST API, execution of GraphQL queries, YAML or JSON config files in your repository...

-It also supports using a [Smee.io proxy](https://smee.io) during the development of the app so that GitHub events are redirected to your local instance with no hassle.
+It relies on a [Smee.io proxy](https://smee.io) during the development of the app to redirect GitHub events towards your local instance with no hassle.

 Finally, it comes with a nice and searchable Replay UI: